 - Case Study 4 A 44 year old woman has a history of rheumatoid arthritis and chronic anemia, historically treated with diet and iron supplements.
 She ha...

 - Case Study 5 A 48-year-old woman has been hospitalized with an infection of Mycoplasma pneumoniae.
 At the patient's request, her physician has ordered...

 Intended Audience: Medical laboratory scientists, medical technologists, and technicians.
-This course is also appropriate for medical laboratory science students and pathology residents.
+This course is also appropriate for medical laboratory science students, medical laboratory technician students and pathology residents.

 Author Information: Candice Freeman, MLS(ASCP)BBCM, CQA(ASQ) is an instructor in the Medical Laboratory Technology Program at Sandhills Community College, Pinehurst, NC.
 She has many years of clinical laboratory experience, mainly as a blood bank and microbiology technologist.
 She has also held the position of Laboratory Manager/Laboratory Administrator.
 Candice holds a BS degree in Clinical Laboratory Science from Winston-Salem State University and is completing a Master’s program in Education in New Media and Global Education, Instructional Design Specialist.

 Reviewer Information: Barbara Cebulski, MS, MLS(ASCP)CM has recently retired as a Program Director for MediaLab, Inc., located in Lawrenceville, GA.
 She has over 30 years experience in the medical laboratory profession as a technologist, section supervisor, and laboratory manager.
 She also was employed for nine years by the College of American Pathologists in the Laboratory Accreditation Program.
 Barbara holds a Masters in Instructional Technology from Georgia State University.